On sale Feb 2nd, 2021

 About This Book

-Randall Balmer (Ph.D., Princeton University), a prize-winning historian and Emmy Award nominee, is the John Phillips Professor in Religion at Dartmouth College, the oldest endowed chair at the college.
-Before coming to Dartmouth in 2012, he was professor of American religious history at Columbia University for twenty-seven years, and he has been a visiting professor at Princeton, Yale, Drew, Emory, and Northwestern universities and in the Columbia University Graduate School of Journalism.
+Randall Balmer (Ph.D., Princeton University), a prize-winning historian, Emmy Award nominee and ordained Episcopal priest, is the John Phillips Professor in Religion at Dartmouth College.
+He was professor of American religious history at Columbia University for twenty-seven years, and he has been a visiting professor at Princeton, Yale, Drew, Emory, and Northwestern universities and in the Columbia University Graduate School of Journalism.
 He is the author of more than a dozen books, including Evangelicalism in America and Redeemer: The Life of Jimmy Carter.
-His second book, Mine Eyes Have Seen the Glory: A Journey into the Evangelical Subculture in America, now in its fifth edition, was made into a three-part series for PBS.
-He has written and hosted two other documentaries for PBS, and he is working on another, a history of the Orthodox Church in Alaska.
-Dr. Balmer's commentaries about religion in America have appeared in newspapers across the country, including the Los Angeles Times, the Des Moines Register, the Washington Post, the Santa Fe New Mexican, and the New York Times.
+Mine Eyes Have Seen the Glory: A Journey into the Evangelical Subculture in America, now in its fifth edition, was made into a three-part series for PBS.
+He is writing and will host his third PBS documentary, a history of the Orthodox Church in Alaska.
+His commentaries about religion in America appear in newspapers across the country.

 "This moving and sprightly book is filled with backstories from America's struggle for religious freedom that I'll bet you have never heard before . . . a brilliant scholar's telling insights on the right way for church, state and society to interact." - E.J.
 Dionne Jr., author of Code Red and Why the Right Went Wrong